magcius/pypressor/README.rst

       -e ENCODING, --encodings=ENCODING
                             The encoding algorithm to use.
 One of 'base64', 'uuencode', 'ascii85', 'none' [default: ascii85]
-      --b64, --no-base64    Don't use base64 when outputting the compressed string -r, --recursive       Recursively search folders to compress folders -I, --inplace         Replace files inplace with their compressed versions --nc, --no-comment    Don't emit a comment in the compressed version
+      -r, --recursive       Recursively search folders to compress folders -I, --inplace         Replace files inplace with their compressed versions --nc, --no-comment    Don't emit a comment in the compressed version